AdaCore/learn/content/courses/advanced-ada/chapters/access_types.rst

 ^^^^^^^^^^^^

 As mentioned earlier, the accessibility level at a specific point isn't visible to the programmer.
-However, to illustrate which level we have at each point, we use a prefix (:ada:`L0`, :ada:`L1`, and :ada:`L2`) in the following code example to indicate whether we're at the library level (:ada:`L0`) or at a deeper level.
+However, to illustrate which level we have at each point in the following code example, we use a prefix (:ada:`L0`, :ada:`L1`, and :ada:`L2`)  to indicate whether we're at the library level (:ada:`L0`) or at a deeper level.

 Let's now look at the complete code example: